stevector/d8trainingtheme/README.md

     * `terminus site connection-info --env=dev --site=SITEMACHINENAME`
   * If you want to stay entirely on the command line you can grab just the command line SFTP connection string.
     * `terminus site connection-info --env=dev --site=SITEMACHINENAME --field=sftp_command`
+  * Edit a CSS background color.
   * Commit your change.
     * `terminus site code commit  --site=SITEMACHINENAME --env=dev  --message="A CSS change committed via terminus"`
   * See your commit in the log.
-    * `terminus site code log  --site=perschd8training  --env=dev`
+    * `terminus site code log  --site=SITEMACHINENAME --env=dev`
-* **Deploy your change to test**
+* **Deploy your change to the test environment**
   * Note that the test environment still does not have the database change.
 We copied the database from live to dev, but not from live to test.
 That's ok.
 We can copy the database and files to test while also bringing code changes up from the dev environment.
   * `terminus site deploy --env=test --sync-content --cc --updatedb --note="Deploying CSS change via terminus" --site=SITEMACHINENAME`
-* ** Deploy to live**
+* **Deploy to the live environment**
   * `terminus site deploy --env=live --cc --updatedb --note="Deploying CSS change via terminus" --site=SITEMACHINENAME`

 ### Prompts for independent work

-* Use `terminus workflows watch` to see logging of operations like deployments and cache clears.
+* Use `terminus workflows watch` to see logging of operations like deployments and cache clearing.
-* Do the same workflow as above, but make your CSS changes in a multidev environment.
-Create the multidev environment and merge it back to dev using terminus.
+* Do the same workflow as above, but make your CSS changes in a Multidev environment.
+Create the Multidev environment and merge it back to dev using Terminus.
 * Create a database backup on the live environment.
 Then download that backup.
 * Add another training attendee to your site as a developer with Terminus.
 * Use Terminus to find the MySQL connection information to your test environment.

 ## 3pm - 3:15pm: Break